dfinson/apifi/README.md

 }
 ```
-The file starts off with the `apiUrl` (defaults to `window.location.origin`) and the `bearerToken`, along with their corresponding setters.
+The file starts off with the `apiUrl` (defaults to `${window.location.origin}/graphql`) and the `bearerToken`, along with their corresponding setters.
 It then has a corresponding method for each GraphQL endpoint on the back end.
 To use; import the *apifiClient.js* file, call the relevant method with whichever variables may be required, as well as the GraphQL response format, and the API stack is good to go.

 ### Upcoming
 1. GraphQL subscriptions.